-Fọláṣadé joined is a PhD Researcher in the Migration, Diversity and Justice Research Centre at the Brussels School of Governance.
-She is also a member of VUB’s RHEA Centre of Expertise on Gender, Diversity and Intersectionality as well as the Brussels Interdisciplinary Research Centre for Migration and Minorities (BIRRM).
-In her comparative study of black activism in Europe and the #blacklivesmatter protests, Fọláṣadé assesses their impact.
-In doing so, she seeks to explain differences in black mobilisations and their outcomes across Europe.
+Fọláṣadé is a PhD Researcher in the Migration, Diversity and Justice Research Centre at the Brussels School of Governance.
+She is also a member of VUB’s RHEA Centre of Expertise on Gender, Diversity and Intersectionality as well as the Brussels Interdisciplinary Research Centre for Migration and Minorities (BIRMM).
+In her comparative study of black activism in Europe, Fọláṣadé assesses their consequences.
+In doing so, she seeks to explain movement outcomes and enrich the understanding of political consequences of social movements.

 Research interests: Social movements; anti-discrimination policies; migration and minorities; racism and anti-racism, intersectionality, race politics, political sociology